opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

     .. note::

+        Build time varies depending on the development machine specification.
-        Depending on your development machine’s specification this might take a little while.
-Ensure that you are in the project’s root directory, ``example/``, and then issue the build command, shown below.
+        Ensure that you are in the project’s root directory (example/,) and then issue the the following build command.

     .. code:: shell

         mvn clean install

-5. Start the *example* project for the first time.
+5. Initialize the *example* project.

     .. code:: shell